-An appropriate representation of women in the workforce and, in particular, in leadership positions, is of utmost importance to the success of our company.
+An adequate representation of women in the workforce and, in particular, among the executives, provides an important added value to the Biotest Group.

 - It is a matter of course for us to recruit well-trained, highly-qualified women, and to promote and retain them within the company

 - Overall we see a balanced diversity among our management staff with a broad range of competencies and a many different experiences as the prerequisite to our business success

 In connection with the “German Act on the Equal Participation of Women and Men in Executive Positions in the Private Economy and the Public Service”, Biotest AG set target figures for the participation of women in executive positions, which are to be met by 30 June 2022.

 Women on the Supervisory Board

 The Supervisory Board of Biotest AG is composed of six members, four of whom represent the shareholders, and two of whom represent the employees.
 The Supervisory Board is composed of two women, as representatives of the shareholders, and one woman as a representative of the employees.
 By that proportion of 50% of the seats on the Supervisory Board by each men and women, the Company has exceeded the statutory minimum proportion of 30% women.

 In financial year 2018, no women were represented on the Board of Management.
 This is in line with the fixed percentage of 0%, as the Board of Management members in office were appointed for a period beyond 31 December 2018.
 By 30 June 2022, the proportion of women on the Board of Management is to increase to 25%.

 Women at the first and second management level